Tsallis-Cirto entropy of black hole and black hole atom: Introduction

 \section{Introduction}

-The Bekenstein-Hawking area law for the black hole entropy is non-extensive, and there are many attempts to find possible alternatives to the Bekenstein-Hawking entropy using the Renyi and Tsallis statistics, see e.g. Ref. \cite{Odintsov2021} and references therein.
+The Bekenstein-Hawking area law for the black hole entropy is non-extensive, and there are many attempts to find possible alternatives to the Bekenstein-Hawking entropy using the Renyi and Tsallis statistics and the other types of generalized entropy, see e.g. Refs. \cite{Odintsov2021,Odintsov2022,Anand2024} and references therein.
 In particular, it was suggested that the non-additivity of the Bekenstein–Hawking entropy of the Schwarszchild black holes, $S_{\rm BH}(M)=4\pi G M^2$, can be treated in terms of the non-extensive Tsallis-Cirto entropy.\cite{TsallisCirto2013,Tsallis2020,Dabrowski2024} However, according to Tsallis,\cite{Tsallis2020} some nontrivial physical points still remain open.
+Also the application of the generalized entropy leads to problems with the Hawking temperature \cite{Odintsov2022}.

 Here we consider the black hole configurational space, where only the processes between the black holes of different masses are taken into account, i.e. without any matter components.
-We show that the rare quantum tunneling processes of the splitting of the black hole into the smaller black holes with the conservation of the total mass are consistent with the Tsallis-Cirto $\delta$-entropy with $\delta=2$.
+We show that the rare quantum tunneling processes of the splitting of the black hole into the smaller black holes with the conservation of the total mass provide the non-extensive composition law for the black hole entropy.
+This composition rule coincides with that for the Tsallis-Cirto $\delta$-entropy with $\delta=2$.
+It appears that the Tsallis-Cirto $\delta =2$ entropy is probably the only example of the generalized entropy, which exactly coincides with the Bekenstein-Hawking entropy and is consistent with the black hole thermodynamics.

 This also suggests the specific quantization of the black hole states, which is different from the Bekenstein quantization of the black hole entropy.
 Now it is the mass spectrum of the black hole, which is equidistant, $M=M_0 N$, where $N$ is an integer number and $M_0=\sqrt{2}m_{\rm P}$ is the mass quantum expressed via the reduced Planck mass, $m_{\rm P}=1/\sqrt{8\pi G}$.
 This actually means that the black hole with mass $M$ can be considered as an ensemble of $N$ micro black holes, which play the role of the black hole "atoms".
 The Bekenstein–Hawking entropy of the black hole with $N$ "atoms" is $S_{\rm BH}=N^2$.

 The plan of the paper is the following.

 In Sec. \ref{HawkingRadiation} we recall the Hawking radiation as the process of quantum tunneling of particles from the black hole.
 The important element is the back reaction due to decrease of the black hole mass after emission.